 Good luck.
 He's a cute pooch, but your family and their friends are more important.
 You wouldn't want this behaviour to escalate.

 Sounds like your dog is insecure with new comers.
 Leave a bag of treats (GOOD ones) outside the door.
 When someone comes over tell them to grab a few pieces and when they come through the door, toss them to your dog.
-He WILL learn that new comers are NOT a threat.
-After awhile, it could take a few weeks, he will get used to the idea that no one means him harm.
-Hope this helps.

 My niece's dog who has bitten 2 people and tried to attack many others, including 3 kids, behaves exactly like your dog.
 Everyone who knows about her dog calls him he--- dog behind her back.
 All of the relatives dislike and are afraid of him because they fear for their kids and themselves, and no one will enter or be in the house unless the dog is locked in a bedroom.